ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The API does not need the application to resolve names, and premature name resolution can damage performance by limiting the scope for alternate path discovery during connection establishment.
-The Resolve() method is, however, provided to resolve a LocalEndpoint or a RemoteEndpoint in cases where this is required, for example with some NAT traversal protocols (see {{rendezvous}}).
+The Resolve() method is, however, provided to resolve a Local Endpoint or a Remote Endpoint in cases where this is required, for example with some NAT traversal protocols (see {{rendezvous}}).

 \[NOTE: the API needs MUST be explicit about when name resolution occurs,
         since the act of resolving a name leaks information, and there